2013 NCAA Division I Football Championship Game

 via automatic qualification.
 The championship is conducted via single elimination format.
 All preliminary-round games (first round, second round, quarterfinals and semifinals) are hosted on campus sites.
 Sites are selected and announced during the selection

 show and as teams advance throughout the championship.
 The championship game is hosted at FC Dallas Stadium in Frisco, Texas.
-In 2013 the championship bracket will expand from 20 to 24 teams, increasing the number of AQ conferences from 10 to 11.
-The remaining
+For the 2013 season the championship bracket will expand from 20 to 24 teams, increasing the number of AQ conferences from 10 to 11.